soodoku/search-and-replace/Readme.md

-## (Turbo) Search and Replace
+### Turbo Search and Replace

-### What It Does:
+The script does the following:

-1. Removes extra blank lines
+1. Removes extra blank lines.
+2. Removes soft-hyphens followed by new line (this typically means multi-line words)
-2. Searches and replaces words
+2. Searches and replaces a list of words:
-    - Takes replacelist.csv that carries word pairs (original_word, replace_with_this_word)
-    - Open in a unicode editor like Notepad++.
-3. Regex
+   The script takes a csv (replacelist.csv) that carries words to be replaced, and replacement words.
+3. Regular expression based replacement:
 	Allows for 0-X consecutive errors within a word.
 	Takes wordlist.csv that carries words and X for each word
 	For instance if a row in wordlist.csv reads: Available,1
 	Av.{0,1}\??[\r\n]*ilable ==> Available
 	Ava.{0,1}\??[\r\n]*lable ==> Available
-4. Removes soft-hyphens followed by new line (this typically means multi-line words)

-### Running the script
+#### Running the script

+The script looks for two files:
+1. replacelist.csv -- carries word pairs (original_word, replace_with_this_word).
+Here's a sample [replacelist.csv](https://github.com/soodoku/Search-And-Replace/blob/master/replacelist.csv)
+2. wordlist.csv -- carries correct word, and number of consecutive errors.
+Here's a sample [wordlist.csv](https://github.com/soodoku/Search-And-Replace/blob/master/wordlist.csv)

 <pre><code>
-Usage: postprocess.py [options] <source text directory>
+Usage: postprocess.py [options] source_txt_directory

 Options:
   -h, --help            show this help message and exit